Health and Safety

 How does the provincial restrictions on construction work impact City building projects?

-City-led construction projects are considered as essential services and are not impacted by the Jan 14, 2021 provincial orders.
+City-led construction projects are considered as essential services and are not impacted.
 Please read here for more details.

 How can I access Commissioner of Oaths Services?